Denis Kiwanuka Lote

-Denis Kiwanuka Lote (25 March 1938 – 24 April 2022) was a Ugandan Roman Catholic prelate who served as Archbishop of the Roman Catholic Archdiocese of Tororo, from 27 June 2007 until 2 January 2014.
-He previously served as Bishop of the Diocese of Kotido from 20 May 1991 until 27 June 2007.
+Denis Kiwanuka Lote (25 March 1938 – 24 April 2022) was a Ugandan Catholic prelate who served as Archbishop of Tororo from 27 June 2007 until 2 January 2014.
+He previously served as Bishop of Kotido from 20 May 1991 until 27 June 2007.

 Background and priesthood

 Lote was born on 25 March 1938 in Kadumure Village, in present-day Pallisa District, in the Eastern Region of Uganda.
 He was ordained a priest on 19 December 1965.
 He served as priest in the Archdiocese of Tororo until 20 May 1991.

 As bishop

 He was appointed Bishop of Kotido on 20 May 1991 and was consecrated a bishop at Kotido on 18 August by Archbishop Emmanuel Wamala, Archbishop of Kampala Archdiocese, assisted by Bishop James Odongo, Bishop of Military Ordinariate of Uganda and Bishop Paul Lokiru Kalanda, Bishop of Roman Catholic Diocese of Fort Portal.